 - keep informed by regularly checking the New Zealand government websites.

-The Ministry for Primary Industries' website also has useful information for businesses about preparing for Brexit, including a possible 'no-deal' scenario.
+MPI's website also has useful information for businesses about preparing for Brexit, including a possible no deal scenario.

 What will happen to the EU-New Zealand Customs agreement?
 Will there be a UK-New Zealand Customs agreement?

 New Zealand has a Customs agreement with the EU which supports our risk management approach to facilitating trade while maintaining border security.
 The agreement covers cooperation in customs procedures, supply chain security and risk management, mutual administrative assistance, information exchanges, and the exchange of personnel.
-A feature of our customs agreement with the EU is the establishment of a Joint Customs Cooperation Committee.
 The Customs agreement is also a necessary first step towards agreeing a mutually recognised secure trade scheme between New Zealand and the EU.
 The EU–New Zealand Customs agreement is not affected by Brexit.
 The UK continues to be a party to the agreement until it exits the EU.